 Each time a new puppy milk replacer is used in the bottles, all of the equipment should be cleaned and sterilized by boiling them in water for a few minutes.
 Make sure your hands are clean when handling the puppies and the feeding tools!
 Use antimicrobial hand soap before feeding or handling the pups.
 Puppies are absolutely adorable, but their immune systems are still weak and need to have precautions in place to prevent them from getting sick.

-Puppy vaccinations will also help ensure that they stay healthy and fit!
+Make sure to stay up-to-date with your puppy’s shot schedule to help ensure that they stay healthy and fit!

 How Often and How Much to Feed